Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/proxmox-broadcom-slow-downloads/guide.en-gb.md

 ### Step 3 - Disabling the `generic-receive-offload` parameter

-You can now check the status of the `generic-receive-offload` with the following command:
+You can now check the status of the `generic-receive-offload` parameter with the following command:

 ```sh
 ethtool --show-offload enp2s0f0np0 | grep generic-receive-offload: